KleoPetroff/linkedlist.js/README.md

 **This repo implements the singly linked list.**

-Although not that usefully for production, taken the dynamic nature of JS arrays, this project shows that it's possible to implement such a data structure.
+Although not that usefully for production, taken the dynamic nature of JS arrays, this project shows that it's possible to implement such data structure in plain JavaScript.